KaerMorh/fatigue-driving-detection/README.md

 **Any hurdles during the competition?**

 - The size of the dataset was a beast (2066 * 8s video sequences)
-- Huawei Cloud ModelArts' online deployment feature (which we had to use for

- submission) was as clear as mud - practically nothing was there.
+- Doc of Huawei Cloud ModelArts' online deployment feature (which we had to use for submission) was as clear as mud - practically nothing was there.
 We had to play detective and figure out how it works before we could make a stable submission 😓.